datastaxdevs/workshop-introduction-to-nosql/README.md

 5. [Graph Databases](#5-graph-databases)

 ## 1. Login or Register to AstraDB and create database

 **`ASTRADB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
-No credit card required, roughly 20M reads/writes and 80GB storage per month for FREE - sufficient to run small production workloads.
+No credit card required, a monthly free credit to use, covering about 20M reads/writes and 80GB storage (sufficient to run small production workloads), all for FREE.

-✅ **Step 1a:** Click the button to login or register with Datastax.
+✅ **Step 1a:** Click the button below to login or register with Datastax.
 You can use your `Github`, `Google` accounts or register with an `email`.

-_Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_

 <a href="https://astra.dev/2-9"><img src="https://github.com/datastaxdevs/workshop-graphql-netflix/raw/master/img/create_astra_db.png?raw=true" /></a>

-**Use the following values when creating the database**
+**Use the following values when creating the database** (this makes your life easier further on):

 |Field| Value|
 |---|---|